ywkw1717/memo/idapython.md

 3. Copy "python.cfg" to %IDADIR%\cfg

-But happend error 'can not load file`.
+But happend error `can not load file`.

 I changed python version 2.7.13 -> 2.7